charliuden/bikesharing/README.md

   2. What Is the Proportion of Short-Term Customers to Annual Subscribers?
   3. What Are Peak Riding Hours in the Month of August?
   4. What Are the Top Bike Stations in the City for Starting a Journey?
+  5. What Are the Top Bike Stations for Ending a Journey?